OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 * Target Lookup Query for the constraint on a **single field**:
   `(Name = @Title@)`
-  **Description:**
+ <br> **Description:**
-  It represents the query, which will select only those entities, whose "Name" field value is same as the value of the Source system's "Title" field value.
+<br>It represents the query, which will select only those entities, whose "Name" field value is same as the value of the Source system's "Title" field value.
 * Target Lookup Query for the constraint on **multiple fields**:
-  `((ScheduleState = @State@) and (Name = @Title@))` **Description:**
+  `((ScheduleState = @State@) and (Name = @Title@))`
+ <br> **Description:**
-  It represents the query, which will select only those entities, whose "ScheduleState" field value is same as the value of the Source system's "State" field value and "Name" field value is same as the value of the Source system's "Title" field value.
+<br> It represents the query, which will select only those entities, whose "ScheduleState" field value is same as the value of the Source system's "State" field value and "Name" field value is same as the value of the Source system's "Title" field value.

 ## Synchronize SCM commit information to Change Set Workitem